RitAreaSciencePark/Protein_Crystallization_Data_Extraction/README.md

 ## Licence

-This project is released under the terms of the licence included in the `MIT LICENCE` file.
+This project is released under the terms of the licence included in the `LICENCE` file.

 ---

-## Citation

-If you use this tool in your research, please cite the associated thesis and the Protein Data Bank:

-> Berman H.M. et al. (2000) The Protein Data Bank. *Nucleic Acids Research* **28**: 235–242.
-> M. L. Lynch, M. F. Dudek, and S. E. Bowman (2020) A searchable database of crystallization cocktails in the pdb: analyzing the chemical condition space. *Patterns 1* no. **4**,